 To ensure timely payment of your premiums, you may want to enroll in the automatic payment option if the insurance company offers it.
-Once you submit your application for coverage, the insurance company will contact you to verify your enrollment (as required by the Centers for Medicare & Medicaid Services as a security measure).
+Once your application has been submitted, the insurance company will contact you to verify your enrollment (as required by the Centers for Medicare & Medicaid Services as a security measure).
 Carefully review the insurance cards and plan information you receive.